 Sustainability at WRI

-The World Resources Institute’s Sustainability Initiative seeks to align the Institute’s business practices with its mission.
-Using research and expertise from staff to guide us, WRI is committed to reducing the environmental and social impact of its operations.
+The World Resources Institute’s Sustainability Initiative seeks to align the Institute’s operations with its mission.
+Using research and expertise from staff to guide us, we are committed to improving and sustaining WRI's environmental performance.

-The Sustainability Initiative at WRI
+Sustainability at WRI goes way back

-In 1999, WRI was the first NGO to complete a greenhouse gas (GHG) inventory and set a net zero reduction target.
-From 2000–2009, we met that target through the purchase of offsets.
-Throughout this time, we also provided guidance for other office-based organizations to measure and manage their own inventories.
+- 2000–2009: WRI set and achieved net zero target through the purchase of offsets.
+WRI’s partnership with the Greenhouse Gas Protocol furthered guidance for other office-based organizations to measure and manage their own inventories.